The Hoffman Agency: Notable campaigns

 Since 2012, The Hoffman Agency has helped The City of Fremont, CA advance its economic development efforts and brand image.
 The Hoffman Agency won a 2014 In2 SABRE Award for its work with the City after launching the Think Silicon Valley website as the anchor to its overall communications campaign.
 The website has helped the City build relationships with local businesses and media, and established itself as a hub for advanced manufacturing, clean tech and life sciences.
 In addition, The Hoffman Agency has helped extend the City's reach beyond local press through media coverage in The Associated Press, The Washington Post, Bloomberg and CNET.
 As a result, The Hoffman Agency was shortlisted as a finalist in the 2015 SABRE Awards North America for its continued work with Fremont.

+The Hoffman Agency also assisted the Fremont Police Department, announcing its custom Tesla Model S police patrol vehicle in January 2019.
+This resulted in 116 original and syndicated articles across various outlets including Mashable, Digital Trends, Quartz and Fox Business.
+The Hoffman Agency won a 2019 PRNEWS Award for this 24-hour campaign.